A Real-Time Solver For Time-Optimal Control Of Omnidirectional Robots with Bounded Acceleration: Solving TOC-ORBA by Nonlinear Least Squares Optimization

 \subsection{Two-Stage Solver For TOC-ORBA}

 To avoid the problem of local minima, we split the solver into two stages: stage 1 holds $T$ constant at the computed upper bound~(\secref{LSO}) and minimizes the cost function $F_{\mathrm{BV}}$; and stage 2 takes the parameter set found by stage 1 as an initial guess and minimizes $F_{\mathrm{BV}}$ further by allowing $T$ to vary.
 We call this solution the two-stage optimal control solver (TSOCS).
-Despite the fact that stage 1 is unlikely to find a valid solution, the parameter set found typically provides an initial guess to stage 2 within its optimal basin of attraction. \figref{paths} shows the paths corresponding to the local minimum, and the paths found by the two stages of TSOCS.
+Despite the fact that stage 1 is unlikely to find a valid solution, the parameter set found typically provides an initial guess to stage 2 within its optimal basin of attraction. \figref{paths} shows the paths corresponding to the local minimum and the global minimum found by TSOCS.